-Sounds obvious, but I actually had a MEXT Scholar at my past university get arrested and lose his scholarship for stealing, including falsifying records of tutoring sessions he offered through the university to collect additional pay
+Sounds obvious, but I actually had a MEXT Scholar at my past university get arrested and lose his scholarship for shoplifting and for falsifying records of tutoring sessions he offered through the university to collect additional pay.

 - To not bring the MEXT Scholarship program into disrepute.